rjkviegas/skills-workshops/week-2/inheritance/README.md

 ## Learning Objectives

-- Understand that inheritance cascades methods from a base class
+- Understand that inheritance cascades methods from a superclass
-- Use polymorphism to override methods in the base class
+- Understand that method implementations can be overridden in a subclass
 - Use composition as an alternative to inheritance

 ## Intro